realpython/python-guide/docs/scenarios/scrape.rst

     from lxml import html
     import requests

-Next we will use ``requests.get`` to retrieve the web page with our data and parse it using the :module:`html` module and save the results in ``tree``:
+Next we will use :py:func:`requests.get` to retrieve the web page with our data and parse it using the :module:`html` module and save the results in ``tree``:

 .. code-block:: python